DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 4.md

 2. Create a resource named KnightNFT.
 3. Inside the resource, create three public variables named **_id_** (of type UInt64), **_name_** (of type String), and **_power_** (of type UInt64).
 Initialize id with a value of 0.

+Next, we’ll learn how to organize related data using structs.

 ### Solution !!

 ![Alt text](image-2.png)